 In the past, dementia was often perceived as a terminal illness for which the main focus of treatment is palliation.
-Increasingly, there is a paradigm shift towards treating dementia as a chronic disease, not unlike conditions like diabetes mellitus and heart failure, where specific treatment goals can be formulated depending on the stage of the disease (Figure 1).
-For instance, in the early stages of disease, the management aims would be to delay progression of disease, maintain optimal functioning, prevent emergence of behavioural symptoms, and address relevant psychosocial issues (e.g. development of advanced directives, assessment of driving safety, and diagnostic disclosure to employer/other family members).

-Seen in this light, it is important to appreciate that pharmacotherapy is only one of the tenets of a comprehensive multi-pronged strategy for dementia management that should encompass other aspects such as a well-established diagnosis, education of patient and carer, non-pharmacological measures and comprehensive caregiver psychosocial intervention.
+Increasingly, there is a paradigm shift towards treating dementia as a chronic disease, not unlike conditions like diabetes mellitus, where specific treatment goals can be formulated depending on the stage of the disease (Figure 1).
+In the mild stage, the focus is on maintenance of patient independence and autonomy, whereas in the advanced stages, carer and psychosocial issues predominate.
+Seen in this light, it is important to appreciate that pharmacotherapy is only one of the tenets of a comprehensive multi-pronged strategy for dementia management that encompasses other aspects such as a well-established diagnosis, education of patient and carer, non-pharmacological measures and comprehensive caregiver psychosocial intervention.